August 31, 2018

 3) They can work smarter, not harder, by spending time on what really drives results.

-Three main reasons store compliance rates drop are:
+The three main reasons for a drop in store compliance rates are:

 But if the retailer knows that stores find instructions confusing and time-consuming to implement, they can change the format they're given in.